-However, I suspect the process is largely irrational for most designers.
-There is a point where all the input has been processed, all the shit drawings, tenuous concepts and small ideas have been thrown away and you just work towards the finish, too exhausted and distracted to even know if it’s worth anything or not.
-And, if you’re lucky, someone or something will come along and validate the work.
+Postrationalisation is an open secret in the design industry.
+Only once a project is finished does it receive a writeup, portraying the messy process as a logical sequence leading up to a spotless, perfect unveiling.
+I suspect, however, that for most designers it’s an irrational process.
+There just comes a point where all the inputs have been processed, all the terrible drawings and tenuous concepts have been thrown away, and you just work towards the finish — too fatigued to even know if it’s worth anything or not anymore.
+If you’re lucky, someone or something will come along to help validate the work.
 This is what happened with Untitled Sans.

-My good mate Duncan Forbes used National quite a bit in the early days.
-As he honed, evolved and rationalised his style over the years he found National too expressive.
-We often talked about typefaces, especially the “ideal” typeface for his work.
-After one of these talks, I started trimming bits off National, rationalising it, making in plainer.
-It’s working title was “National Plain”.
-However, I meandered and faltered: it was neither National nor anything else credible.
+My good mate Duncan Forbes used National quite a bit in the early days of Klim.
+As he honed, evolved and rationalised his style over the years, he found National too formally expressive — just not plain enough.
+We often talked about typefaces, especially what might be the “ideal” typeface for his work.
+After one of these talks, I started trimming bits off National, rationalising it, making it plainer.
+Its working title was “National Plain”.
+I meandered and faltered, however; it became something that was neither National nor anything else credible.
 So I left it alone.

-A few years lapsed, and Duncan and I discussed making a typeface together — him art-directing and me drawing.
+A few years later, Duncan and I discussed making a typeface together, with him art-directing and me drawing.
 I dug out National Plain to use as a starting point.
-For some reason I started working in a rather detached, mechanical manner.
-Any remaining traces of my fist in National were slowly and systematically erased.
-I wasn’t drawing in a “zen state”, but I certainly wasn’t actively thinking.
-I didn’t reference anything or cross-check like I normally do.
-I just… drew.
+I took a detached, mechanical approach, which was new for me: I wasn’t actively thinking; I didn’t reference anything or crosscheck like I normally would; I just… drew.
 It felt like making a sand mandala with grey sand.
-I didn’t think it would look like this — I’m not even sure I wanted it to.
-But this is how Untitled Sans took shape.
-This is what I got from starting with National and slowly erasing myself from it.
+I didn’t think it would look like this; I’m not even sure I wanted it to.
+But slowly, I erased any remaining traces of my “fist” in National — and Untitled Sans took shape.

-Duncan was very encouraging of the progress — but I was close to deleting the thing.
-So, as a bit of a joke, he tweeted a font ID request with image of the lowercase a to see what his followers would say.¹ Their guesses were quite revealing.
-Of course it’s an impossible task to identify an unreleased work in progress, but the reaction was informative.
-And, still, I was unconvinced Untitled Sans was a valid typeface.
+While Duncan was encouraging of my progress on the typeface, I was close to deleting it altogether.
+As a bit of a joke, he tweeted a font identification request with an image of the lowercase a to see what his followers would say.¹ Their guesses were quite revealing.
+Of course, it’s an impossible task to identify an unreleased work in progress.²

 And Fukasawa explains: